jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

     2.  file data block
     3.  new file inode
     4.  free block map for new dir block
-    5.  new dir entry for file (in dir blocK)
+    5.  new dir entry for file (in dir block)
     6.  update directory inode
     7.  phil: better to waste space than point to bad data
 -   recovery: fsck (chkdsk on windows)